-Corporation taxpayers pay tax only on income obtained in Poland if their registered office or board is not registered in Poland.
+Taxpayers with their registered office or management board in Poland are subject to CIT in Poland on their total income.
+Taxpayers that are legal entities pay tax only on income earned in Poland if their registered office or management board is not registered in Poland.

-All natural persons, including partners in partnerships and private partnerships, pay income tax.
+All natural persons, including partners in partnerships and private partnerships, pay personal income tax (PIT).
 Natural persons who are not resident in Poland are only subject to tax on income (revenues) obtained in Poland (limited tax obligation).

 - work performed in Poland on the basis of an employment relationship, service relationship or cooperative employment relationship, irrespective of the place where payment is made;